AtriChandra/OrganizeMe/README.md

 ## 🧑‍💻 Technologies Used
- - React.js: Frontend framework for building user interfaces -HTML & CSS: For basic structure and styling
+ - React.js: Frontend framework for building user interfaces
+ - HTML & CSS: For basic structure and styling
  - JavaScript (ES6+): App logic and functionality

 ## 📸 Demo